List of The Fairly OddParents characters: Other

-Villains
+The Fairly OddParents recurring antagonists

 Francis

-Francis (voiced by Faith Abrahams) is the school bully and another of Timmy's enemies.
-He has gray skin and a low-pitched voice, and his clothes and underwear are ragged.
-In "It's a Wishful Life", it is revealed that, if Timmy did not exist, Francis would funnel all of the aggression he expends bullying into football.
-His final appearance was in season 7.
-He was not seen in season 8, 9 or 10.
+Francis (voiced by Faith Abrahams) is a gray-skinned school bully with a broken tooth dressed in ragged clothes.
+He is another one of Timmy's enemies, who enjoys pummeling him and his friends.
+He is not present in seasons 8-10.

-Anti-Fairies
+Anti-fairies

-The Anti-Fairies, as their name suggests, are the evil opposite of fairies.
+The anti-fairies, as their name suggests, are the evil opposite of fairies.
 The anti-fairies are responsible for all the bad luck on earth and, according to Cosmo, Friday the 13th is their "Christmas".
 Each fairy has an anti-fairy counterpart, who is their opposite in both personality and morality.

-Anti-Cosmo (Daran Norris) is portrayed as a cynical, evil, sadistic, and intelligent anti-fairy with a British accent, and is hinted to be the leader of the Anti-Fairies, while Anti-Wanda (Susanne Blakeslee), is portrayed as a dumb, hillbilly fairy who eats with her feet.
+Anti-Cosmo (Daran Norris) is portrayed as a cynical, evil, sadistic, and intelligent anti-fairy with a British accent, and is hinted to be the leader of the anti-fairies, while Anti-Wanda (Susanne Blakeslee), is portrayed as a dumb, hillbilly fairy who eats with her feet.

-The Anti-Fairies reside in Anti-Fairy World, an enclosed environment within Fairy World, first shown as a chamber with a gate guarded by Jorgen.
+The anti-fairies reside in Anti-Fairy World, an enclosed environment within Fairy World, first shown as a chamber with a gate guarded by Jorgen.
 After Timmy accidentally set them free on Earth, Anti-Fairy World was turned into a prison-styled containment facility, where residents live in cells and wear suits preventing them from using magic.
 The high levels of security were still deemed penetrable, due in part to a specific group effort to get Anti-Cosmo out of Anti-Fairy World to be used as a donor for an operation.
-The Anti-Fairies serve as the main villains of The Jimmy Timmy Power Hour 2: When Nerds Collide, Fairly OddBaby, and Fairy Oddlympics.
-They are fairly important villains early in the series, but have made few appearances after Poof is introduced.
+The anti-fairies serve as the main villains of The Jimmy Timmy Power Hour 2: When Nerds Collide, Fairly OddBaby, and Fairy Oddlympics.
+They are fairly important villains early in the series but have made few appearances after Poof is introduced.

 Anti Sparky is the evil version of Sparky who appeared in the episode "Man's Worst Friend".
 Unlike Sparky who is stupid yet very loyal and friendly, Anti Sparky is smart and takes advice from nobody.